Sprayer

 DPAE

-These systems regulate the flow rate according to the forward speed in order to maintain the same volume/ha. these are consoles connected to a pressure sensor and/or flow meter and a speed sensor (GPS or sensor positioned on the wheel).
+" Electronic Flow ProportionaltoForwardSpeed": these systems regulate the flow rate according to the forward speed in order to maintain the same volume/ha. these are consoles connected to a pressure sensor and/or flow meter and a speed sensor (GPS or sensor positioned on the wheel).
 The system regulates the pressure according to the volume/ha chosen in relation to the tractor's forward speed, once the working width has been set in the system.
 These consoles can also be used to control the opening/closing of sections, and to display and adjust the various spraying parameters (flow rate, pressure, volume/ha, etc.).
-Beware, some of the parameters displayed on the console are sometimes (often) calculated and not measured, giving the user the illusion of precision/reactivity that they cannot possibly achieve!
+Beware, some of the parameters displayed on the console are sometimes (often) calculated and not measured, giving the user the illusion of precision/reactivity that they cannot achieve!

 Distributors or valves

-These are known as 'taps'.
+These are known as "valves".

 For safety reasons (no spray liquid in the cab), manually-operated spool valves are not permitted in closed cabs.
 They are replaced by solenoid valves or motorised valves.
 Motorised valves are preferred to solenoid valves for reasons of reliability and maintenance, although solenoid valves have the advantage of closing almost instantaneously.